 Viewing Extracted Structured Data

 After you have tagged your webpages with structured data, you can use the Rich Snippets Testing Tool to view the structured data that can be extracted from the webpage.
-The tool provides two views: the first view shows the structured data that Google Search can extract from the page, while the second view shows what Custom Search can extract from the page.
+The tool provides two views: the first view shows the structured data that Google Search can extract from the page, while the second view shows what Programmable Search Engine can extract from the page.

 If you haven't tagged any of your webpages but would like to see what extracted structured data might look like, you can enter the URL of other websites.
 Popular sites that have review information or list of contacts are more likely to have structured data.
 If you see result snippets on Google search that looks similar to Figure 1, you can conclude that the webpage has structured data.

 Figure 1: Result snippet with rating, price range, and review.

-Once you have found a page with structured data, you can view that page's source to see the structured data that site has implmented, or view that page in the Structured Data Testing Tool to see what data is extracted for Google Search rich snippets and Custom Search structured search.
+Once you have found a page with structured data, you can view that page's source to see the structured data that site has implemented, or view that page in the Structured Data Testing Tool to see what data is extracted for Google Search rich snippets and Programmable Search Engine structured search.
 For example, consider the following snippet of HTML with structured data about a person implemented as microformats:

 <div class="vcard"> <h1 class="fn"> <span class="given-name">Godzilla</span> <span class="family-name">Gigantis</span> </h1> <span class="title">Senior Giant Monster</span>, <span class="adr"> <span class="locality">Tokyo</span> </span> <div>